pyrocko/grond/docs/source/examples/waveform_wphase/index.rst

 * Download instrument transfer function meta-information for all successfully downloaded waveform data.
 * Calculate displacement seismograms for quality check (Grond will use the raw data).
 If all went well, the displacement seismograms should be valid in the frequency range 0.001 - 0.5 Hz, sampled at 1 Hz and rotated to radial, transverse, and vertical components.

-After running the download script, the playground directory should contain a new ``data`` directory with the following content:
+After running the download script, the playground directory should contain a new :file:`data` directory with the following content:

 .. code-block :: sh